KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_2.md

     app
     ```

-  2. Enable calling to the API from any origin - remember this is called "CORS.".
+  2. Enable calling to the API from any origin - remember this is called **CORS**.

     1. With your cursor at the end of the `app` line, press `Enter` to move to the next line.